Football writer Adrian Clarke looks at six key tactical trends that have emerged across the 2024/25 season so far.

 Spurs | 5 |

-In terms of conceding from the first shot against them, Pep Guardiola’s side are ranked joint-second with Southampton and West Ham.
-Newcastle United are the team who are punished most often in this manner.
+In terms of conceding from the first shot against them, Pep Guardiola’s Man City side are ranked joint-second with Southampton and West Ham, each with seven.
+Newcastle United lead the way as the team who are punished most often in this manner, conceding a goal on nine occasions from the first shot against them.

 Teams with most goals conceded from first shot against